 What is the application process?

-Research projects that are accepting student applications will be posted on the Laboratory Learning Program website in early 2014.
-New opportunities, should they become available, may be added throughout the Spring.
+Research projects that are accepting student applications are posted on the Laboratory Learning Program website.
 After reviewing the available research opportunities, the student should complete and submit an online application for the Laboratory Learning Program.
+Applications submitted by US mail rather than online must be postmarked by March 15 and submitted to the Office of the Dean for Research (application form for US mail submission .pdf).

 Approvals will be communicated to the mentoring faculty member and the participating student by email.
 The approval letter will also specify laboratory safety training that must be completed prior to beginning the research experience.